 So far it sounds like native operators are head and shoulders better than writing Python scripts!
 Why would we ever want to use Python then?

 I think for many developers who are brand new to node-based development environments, it is much easier to program complex logic in a script than it is to create a network of nodes.
 This could be logic when it comes to how to process the data as there’s a world of StackOverflow articles about generating different kinds of noise data.
 This could be state machine logic for what to do based on the random number generated.
-Whatever the task is, it’s not uncommon that Python can get the job done faster for artists that are new to development in general.
+Whatever the task is, it’s not uncommon that Python can get the job done faster for artists that are new to development in general (and it can help when creating trail effects too).

 This is particularly true in the case of our noise example.
 If I wanted to generate a random value and overwrite a different parameter based on it’s value, this would be simple to do with an if statement in Python, whereas this could be a bit trickier to do in a network of operators.